leongersen/noUiSlider/README.md

 # noUiSlider

 noUiSlider is lightweight plugin that was developed to be a jQuery UI alternative.
 It features cross-browser support, a `just-another-input-type` style of getting and setting values, a wide range of options and support for a bunch off touch devices.
 It works wonders on Android phones, iPhone & iPad, Windows phone and touch-screen laptops and tablets.
+It works excellent on the desktop too; All modern browsers and IE7+ are supported.
 The end result?
 A lean, extendible and bloat-less plugin that'll just do its job.
 To add even more flexibility, noUiSlider is compatible with both jQuery and Zepto.js.
 Oh, and the licensing terms are simple: [just do what you want](http://refreshless.com/nouislider/terms-of-use).

 Documentation
 -------